Meet the Liberty Therapists

 Biography:

-Montana Bright (She/Her) is a current PhD candidate working towards her sex therapy certification and PhD in Clinical Sexology and has a Master in Mental Health Counseling from Missouri State University in Springfield.
-She is under the supervision of Kate Weir 2011039650.
+Montana Bright (She/Her) is a Licensed Professional Counselor in Missouri, Licensed Clinical Professional Counselor in Kansas, and an AASECT Certified Sex Therapist with a PhD in Clinical Sexology.
 Montana utilizes different therapeutic techniques when working with individuals and couples experiencing loss of desire, erectile disorders, or other sexual dysfunctions.
 She works with members of the LGBTQIA+ community and anyone questioning gender Identity.
-Montana uses a gender-affirming therapy model when working with transgender clients.
 Montana has a background working with clients who have experienced domestic violence, sexual trauma, depression, and anxiety.
-Montana’s favorite self-care activities include painting, yoga, and spending time with her family and two dogs.Â
+Montana’s favorite self-care activities include painting, yoga, and spending time with her family and two dogs.

 J. Joseph Fanska